 Professor Deleso Alford, J.D., LL.M.

-She earned a B.S., magna cum laude at Southern University A&M College, a J.D. at Southern University Law Center, and an LL.M. at Georgetown University Law Center (GULC), Washington, DC.
-Additionally, Professor Alford holds a certification in Clinical Bioethics from the Medical College of Wisconsin.
+Deleso Alford is a Shreveport, Louisiana native and Professor of Law at Southern University Law Center. earned a B.S., magna cum laude at Southern University A&M College, a J.D. at Southern University Law Center, and an LL.M. at Georgetown University Law Center.
+She has a Certification in Clinical Bioethics from the Medical College of Wisconsin.

 She is the Senior Editor and author of an Encyclopedia entry entitled “Medical Experimentation and Surgery, Enslaved Women in America: An Encyclopedia”, Editor in Chief, Daina Ramey Berry (Greenwood Press/ABC-CLIO).
 Professor Alford’s original scholarly research piece entitled, Critical Race Feminist Bioethics: Telling Stories in Law School and Medical School in Pursuit of “Cultural Competency," 72 Alb.
 L. Rev. 961, is one of the featured excerpts that will supply lessons to advocates for social justice in the forthcoming textbook, Critical Justice: Systemic Advocacy in Law and Society Francisco Valdes, Steven Bender, and Jennifer Hill (June 2021, West Academic). .